SkullbocksDE/MassiveWiki/FooterBar/README.md

 * $footerBarArray[]= array('link'=>'IQ_Test','name'=>'IQ Test');
 * $footerBarArray[]= array('link'=>'Category:Help/HowTo','name'=>'Need HowTo?','menu'=>'Help-Section');

-> * Note1: You only have to enter the name of the menu you want into the field 'menu'.
+> * Note1: You only have to enter the name of the menu into the field 'menu'.
 > * Note2: The above example would result in: PI Test | Help-Section >> ( Help Me! | Need HowTo? ) | IQ Test
-> * Note3: As you see, the first occurrence of the menuname will create the menu at this position and place all other links with the same menuname into it.
+> * Note3: As you see, the first occurrence of the menu name will create the menu at that position and appends all other links with the same menu name.

-### The MediaWiki:FooterBar Page and  Page ###
+### The Wiki FooterBar Page###
 The only thing you have to do to use this method:
 * Turn on the needed option '$footerBarPage' or '$footerBarUser'.
 * Create the page 'MediaWiki:FooterBar' / 'User:Username/FooterBar' and insert the links you want to have in the FooterBar.

-Note: Text, Images, Linebreak, Videos, Signs, Tables and all that will be ignored from the script, it only picks the links.
+Note: Text, Images, Linebreaks, Videos, Signs, Tables and all that will be ignored by the script, it only picks the links.

 Options
 -----------
-To turn off the hide-function use this:
+To turn off the hide-function, use '$footerBarHideable':
 * $footerBarHideable = false;

-To edit the content of the FooterBar within the MediaWiki, turn on the page detection:
+To edit the content of the FooterBar within the MediaWiki, use '$footerBarPage':
 * $footerBarPage = true;

-> * Note1: You have to create the page 'MediaWiki:FooterBar' with content/links to use this function.
+> * Note1: You have to create the page 'MediaWiki:FooterBar' with links to use this function.
-> * Note2: The global array (from above) will be no longer used, if the page exists and the value is true.
+> * Note2: All the 'global array' links will be ignored, if the MediaWiki FooterBar page exists and the value is true.
+> * Note3: To prevent the behaviour of Note2 see the option $footerBarConcat.

-To allow users to customize the FooterBar within the MediaWiki, turn on the user page detection:
+To allow users to customize the FooterBar within the MediaWiki, use '$footerBarUser':
 * $footerBarUser = true;

-> * Note1: A user can create the page 'User:Username/FooterBar' with content/links to use this function.
+> * Note1: A user can create the page 'User:Username/FooterBar' with links to use this function.
-> * Note2: The global array (from above) and the 'MediaWiki:FooterBar' will be ignored, if the page exists and the value is true.
+> * Note2: All the 'global array' and the 'MediaWiki:FooterBar' links will be ignored, if the user created FooterBar page exists and the value is true.
+> * Note3: To prevent the behaviour of Note2 see the option $footerBarConcat.

-To concatenate the certain areas like 'MediaWiki:FooterBar', the global array and 'User:Username/FooterBar' use this:
+To concatenate the certain areas like 'MediaWiki:FooterBar', the global array and 'User:Username/FooterBar', use '$footerBarConcat':
 * $footerBarConcat = array('array','page','user');

 > * Note1: Possible values: 'array', 'page', 'user'
-> * Note2: The order of the entries in this array effects the concatenate order.
+> * Note2: The order of the entries in this array effects the concatenate order of the areas.
-> * Note3: If the array is empty, the following areas will be checked for content: user >> page >> array
+> * Note3: If the array is empty, the following areas will be checked for content (depending on the options) in this order: user >> page >> array

-To debug the global array of the FooterBar, maybe because you are missing a link, then use this:
+To debug the 'global array' of the FooterBar (maybe you are missing a link), use '$footerBarShowErrors':
 * $footerBarShowErrors = true;

 > * Note1: Default value is 'false'.